XAgen: An Explainability Tool for Identifying and Correcting Failures in Multi-Agent Workflows: Formative Interviews with Practitioners

 \section{Formative Interviews with Practitioners}

 To better understand how real-world practitioners improve multi-agent systems in their daily work, and the challenges they face with existing debugging methods, we conducted formative interviews with 12 practitioners recruited from our multinational organization.
-The sample included 7 developers, 1 engineering manager, 2 research scientists, and 2 domain experts with limited AI expertise.
+The sample included 7 developers, 2 research scientists, 1 engineering manager, and 2 domain experts with limited AI expertise.
 During the interview, they walked us through how they used agentic AI in a concrete example and reflected on challenges in understanding and debugging agents, and desired design features of tools that improve their debugging experience.
 All interviews were recorded, transcribed, and analyzed using thematic analysis.
-Below, we report representative themes raised by both technical experts and domain experts.
-The full coding scheme is provided in the Appendix \ref{app:interview}.
+Below, we report representative themes raised by \textit{both technical and non-technical} participants.
+The full coding scheme is provided in \autoref{app:interview}.